This article has been medically reviewed by Dr. Martin Duggan in 2021

 Hip fractures are painful yet common injuries among older adults.
 They can take a lot of resources and time to heal.
 The pain and extended bed rest can lead to delirium or depression, which cause long-term mental health impacts.
 While recovery from the physical ailment is important, choosing recovery options that do not severely impact the patient’s mental health is also essential.

-Surgery, rehabilitation, and overall attentive care from loved ones can take time and lead to the best possible recovery.
+Surgery, rehabilitation, and overall attentive care from loved ones can take time but recovery, if possible, is worth it!

 - Hip fracture, Mayo Clinic, https://www.mayoclinic.org/diseases-conditions/hip-fracture/symptoms-causes/syc-20373468